Position: Quantum Kernel Machines Should Move Beyond Scalar-Valued Kernels to Realize Their Potential: Introduction

-Operator-valued kernels generalize standard kernel functions and offer the possibility of tackling various machine learning problems ranging from multitask learning to multiview learning and differential equations modeling~\citep{micchelli2005learning, alvarez2012kernels, evgeniou2005learning,Kadri2016operator,lim2015operator, huusari2018multi,stepaniants2023learning}.
-In this paper, we explore the potential of operator-valued kernels in the context of QML.
-The operator-valued kernel framework is flexible and gives rise to more expressive quantum kernel feature spaces.
-We also discuss $C^*$-algebra-valued kernels as a generalization of operator-valued kernels.
-This could open up a new way to apply mathematical theories to QML for more complicated tasks.
-Then we consider the application of quantum operator-valued kernels for structured prediction.
+Operator-valued kernels (OVKs) generalize standard kernel functions and offer the possibility of tackling various ML problems ranging from multitask learning to multiview learning and differential equations modeling~\citep{micchelli2005learning, evgeniou2005learning, alvarez2012kernels,lim2015operator,Kadri2016operator, huusari2018multi,stepaniants2023learning}.
+In this paper, we advocate for the adoption of operator-valued kernels for QML.
+The operator-valued kernel framework is flexible and gives rise to more expressive quantum feature spaces.
+We also discuss $C^*$-algebra-valued kernels as a generalization of OVKs.
+This could open up a new way to apply mathematical theories to QML for structured prediction tasks.
 Structured output learning is the task of learning a mapping between objects of different nature that each can be characterized by complex data structures such as curves, trees and graphs~\citep{tsochantaridis2005large, geurts2006kernelizing, kadri2013generalized, brouard2016input}.
 Quantum structured prediction should extend the application scope of quantum kernels.

-To support our position, we provide a quantum implementation of operator-valued kernels and present an experimental result on quantum channel estimation demonstrating their superiority over scalar-valued kernels.
+Modeling structured dependencies across outputs and complex input-output couplings involves non-separable interactions that scalar-valued kernels are not designed to capture.
+Operator-valued kernels provide a natural framework for learning such dependencies.
+This motivates the investigation of their quantum counterpart.
+To substantiate our viewpoint, we outline a possible quantum implementation of OVKs and provide a proof-of-concept demonstration on quantum channel estimation, framed as a matrix-valued prediction problem.
+This highlights how operator-valued formulations can outperform traditional scalar-valued kernels.